rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 	:depth: 2
 	:local:

-In this tutorial, we are going to study a ranking decision problem based on published data from the *Times Higher Education* (THE) *World University Rankings* 2016 by *Computer Science* subject [36]_.
-Several hundred academic Computer Science Departments, from all over the world, were ranked that year following an average overall numerical score based on five performance criteria: *Teaching* (the learning environment, 30%), *Research* (volume, income and reputation, 30%), *Citations* (research influence, 27.5%), *International outlook* (staff, students, and research, 7.5%), and *Industry income* (innovation, 5%).
+In this tutorial, we are studying a ranking decision problem based on published data from the *Times Higher Education* (THE) *World University Rankings* 2016 by *Computer Science* (CS) subject [36]_.
+Several hundred academic CS Departments, from all over the world, were ranked that year following an overall numerical score based on the weighted average of five performance criteria: *Teaching* (the learning environment, 30%), *Research* (volume, income and reputation, 30%), *Citations* (research influence, 27.5%), *International outlook* (staff, students, and research, 7.5%), and *Industry income* (innovation, 5%).

-To illustrate some of our :code:`Digraph3` programming resources, we shall first have a look into the THE ranking data with short Python scripts.
+To illustrate our :code:`Digraph3` programming resources, we shall first have a look into the THE ranking data with short Python scripts.
 In a second Section, we shall relax the commensurability hypothesis of the ranking criteria and show how to similarly rank with multiple incommensurable performance criteria of ordinal significance.
 A last Section is eventually devoted to introduce quality measures for qualifying ranking results.

 The THE performance tableau ...........................